 Network Speed Tests

 Since the Pi 4 was launched, many sites have run the usual bench marking tools, and the results are widely available.
 They won’t be repeated here.
 This article is about real world testing.
-That is to say, making the Pi do a realistic job and measuring the results.
-Actual files were transmitted, rather than auto-generated block streams or dd images.
-The full stack is therefore tested together: file system , CPU, USB and networking.
+That is to say, making the Pi do a realistic job and measuring the actual time taken.
+Real files were transmitted, rather than auto-generated block streams or “dd” images.
+Realistic testing exercises the full stack: file system , CPU, USB and networking.

 Local USB 3 Read/Write Speed

-A fast 128 GB memory stick was plugged into one of the Pis USB 3 ports.
-It was newly formatted with XFS.
+A fast 128 GB memory stick was plugged into one of the Pi’s USB 3 ports.
+It was newly formatted with XFS (a file system commonly used in NAS applications).
 A large zip file (5.8 GB) was repeatedly copied to and from the drive, and the timings averaged.
-The purpose of this test is to determine the fastest speeds at which the drive can operate locally.

 |Test No.||Description||Source||Target||Speed (Megabytes/s)||Test File|